 You're pre-ordering an item that is not in stock.
-It will ship the day it arrives and you will be notified when it ships.
+It is expected to arrive in 1-2 weeks.
+We will ship it the day it arrives and you will be notified when it ships.
 Proceed?Close

 Wilson weBoost Home 4G | 470101 (USA)